wyll-io/blog/content/posts/cloud-without-cloud-provider.md

 The goal of this project is to provide cloud-based resources and services on standardized hardware.

-Openstack is used by all types of companies, telecom operators like Orange with their FlexEngine cloud, but also French cloud providers like OVHCloud.
+Openstack is used by all types of companies, telecommunications operators like Orange with their FlexEngine cloud, but also French cloud providers like OVHCloud.

 The Public sector and especially the research sector also uses Openstack a lot.
 For example, NUBO cloud (the Openstack platform maintained by the Public Finance Department), or Orion cloud of the national agricultural and environmental research institute (INRAE).
 On a larger scale at European level, we find in particular CERN (European Nuclear Research Committee)